-Carriageworks is located at 245 Wilson Street, Eveleigh (a nine-minute walk from Redfern Station and a 10-minute walk from Macdonaldtown Station).
+Carriageworks is located at 245 Wilson Street, Eveleigh.
+This is a 10-minute walk from Redfern Station, City Road bus stops and Macdonaldtown Station.

 Walking from Redfern Station to Carriageworks

 Walk out of the station onto Lawson Street and turn left.
-When you reach Little Eveleigh Street, turn left and continue to Wilson Street.
-Continue on Wilson Street for seven minutes until you arrive at Carriageworks.
+When you arrive at Little Eveleigh Street, turn left and continue on until you reach Wilson Street on your left.
+Continue on Wilson Street for approximately seven minutes until you arrive at Carriageworks.